All Categories

 One of the most efficient technologies gaining traction over the past few years, popular for asset tracking and item level tagging is Radio Frequency Identification (RFID).
 Though RFID has been around since WW2 when British forces used it to identify allied aircraft from enemy ones, its commercial use didn’t gain traction until the early 21st century with IoT development.
 Later on, RFID and machine-to-machine (M2M) communication became the basis for the Internet of Things (IoT).

 When it comes to wireless technologies such as RFID, Wi-Fi, Bluetooth, and NFC, the range is quite important.
-In fact the ability to transfer energy, as in the case of RFID tags and Readers, it was Tesla whose experiments take precedents in radio communication and Marconi’s (few years later) first experiments sought to transmit energy over a 2m distance with the help of magnetic field coupling (near field).
-In fact, Marconi used some of Tesla’s patented theories for his experiments, which Tesla allowed.
+In fact the ability to transfer energy, as in the case of RFID tags and Readers, it was Tesla whose experiments took precedents in radio communication and Marconi's (a few years later) first experiments sought to transmit energy over a 2m distance with the help of magnetic field coupling (near field).
+In fact, Marconi used some of Tesla's patented theories for his experiments, which Tesla allowed.

 Radio Frequency Identification